Code-Institute-Submissions/memory-blocks/README.md

      2. The game grid

         - The game grid is displayed below the highscore.
 The size of the grid varies depending on the level chosen.
-Currently the grid is set to the hard level when the page loads.
+Currently, the grid is set to the hard level when the page loads.

      3. Level buttons

         - The player has a choice of three levels, easy medium and hard.
-Each button is clearly labeled with a different colour for each level.
+Each button is clearly labelled with a different colour for each level.
 A message below the buttons prompts the player to choose a level.
 By clicking on a button the size of the grid changes according to the table below.
 A play button is then displayed which starts the game when clicked.

             |                	| Easy  	| Medium 	| Hard  	|